Division of Property

 Is your girlfriend or boyfriend moving into your home?
 Congratulations!
 This is a big step in your relationship, both emotionally and legally.
 Once you and your partner have lived together for at least 2 years, you will be deemed to be spouses under the Family Law Act, which means that you will have the same rights and responsibilities as a married couple unless you have an agreement in place.

-Hart Legal is pleased to be able to offer services in English, French, and Spanish.
+Hart Legal is pleased to be able to offer services in English, Farsi, and Spanish.